“What is too foolish to be said must be sung. Lyrics are written on bubbles” ~ Blaise Pascal~

 What happens when your dream becomes a reality?
 When it becomes an actual persisting reality?
 The answer is it gets taken for granted.
 I work hard to remind myself of the following:

 Not only was I born birth defect free, white, male, and in a developed nation, but I (we) were born at the perfect time.
 2 generations either way and life could have sucked.
 And this on a timeline of 300,000 years of being Homo Sapiens.
 Way to catch The Sweet Spot.

 Think about this: life didn't change for Homo Sapiens for 290,000 years (we were hunter gatherers and life was brutally hard).
 Then it didn't change for 10,000 years (we were sedentary agrarians and life was a different brand of brutally hard).
 A couple hundred years ago we were welcomed into the industrial revolution (Do you know the photos of Lewis Hine?
 Jacob Riis?
 Still brutally hard unless you were a Vanderbilt).
-But gradually - Electricity.
-Modernity.
-Elevators. made room for Microwaves.
-Television.
-The Internet.
-And all you can eat buffalo wings.
+But gradually - Electricity Elevators and Plastics made room for Microwaves Television The Internet and all you can eat buffalo wings.
 We lucked out.
 And I'm serious about two generations in either direction and it could have sucked.
 Your grandparents didn't have our options.
 Their menu was a single page with only one condiment, and all dishes were hand washed.
 And the kids of the future?
 What if you were born in 2020?
 That means you're 50 in 2070.
 You think the world will be better?
 Not with an extra 3+ billion people and a middle class in China & India.
 Civilization as we know it is untenable.
 We scored in so many ways.
 Soooo Lucky!
 Not grateful?
 Get grateful!

 Trimming Trees And Doing As We Please

 |Trimming trees means breaking things on my roof|